VITALIoTOrg/vitaliot/vital-core-security-adapter/README.md

     }
     ```

- * **/group/delete** expects the "vitalManToken" session cookie and the following form parameters to be included in the request:
+ * **/group/delete** expects the "vitalManToken" session cookie and the "name" form parameter (the group to delete) to be included in the request.
-    * "name", the group to delete